-One day the town was infected by a plague which causes insomnia.
+One day the town was infected by a plague that causes insomnia.
 The people of the town were not unhappy at first because it meant there was more time to get things done.
 But there was more to this plague.
-In addition to insomnia they began to lose their memory.
+In addition to insomnia, they began to lose their memory.
 Marquez called it the loss of “the name and notion of things.”

-In a small way each book being written, whether written for entertainment, education, or inspiration is a signpost.
+In a small way each book being written, whether for entertainment, education, or inspiration, is a signpost.
 A stopping place with a set goal of direction.
-Even something as simple as the roadside mile marker tells us that we are one step closer to our destination.
+When driving you see signs: “Stop,” “Yield,” “Slow, children crossing,” “No parking,” and more.
+But even something as simple as the roadside mile marker tells us that we are one step closer to our destination.

 Bear with me for a moment and think of the “signs” we find in Scripture.
-Ones that point to greater things to come:
+Ones that point to greater things to come (emphasis added):

-As we move rapidly into the Christmas season may you think about the sign that your book is creating.
-Signs like “Hope,” “Love,” “Redemption,” “Lament,” “Create,” or “Beauty.”
+Think about the sign that your book is creating.
+Signs like “Hope,” “Love,” “Redemption,” “Joy,” “Lament,” “Restoration,” “Create,” or “Beauty.”
 Make your sign unique and one that makes a reader stop and sit a while.

 [Unfortunately, while writing this, the 1971 hit song “Signs” by The Five Man Electrical Band kept playing in my mind. (https://bit.ly/3zXnIlO)]